pkowalek/ANDI-challenge/README.md

 ### 2.1 Basic assumption

-As our previous classifications attempts [1],[2] brought good results, we decided to try these algorithms to validate if the same methodology could be adapted for 5 different types of motions.
+As our previous classifications attempts [1],[2] brought us good results in the classification problem of STP trajectories, we decided to use these algorithms and methods to ANDI challenge.
-For each dimension, we extracted the characteristics fr each trajectory, and separate classifiers were trained for 1D, 2D and 3D subtasks.
+For each dimension, we extracted the characteristics for each trajectory, and we trained separate classifier for 1D, 2D and 3D subtasks.
+Gradient boosting model is built from multiple decision trees.
+The trees are not independent.
+The predictions of individual trees are made sequentially by learning from mistakes committed by the ensemble.

 ### 2.2 Characteristics used for feeding model:
 - diffusion coeffitient D